← Back to Homepage

 Background

-The question that set this off: when FERC moved to fix how data centers and other large loads connect to the grid, what did it actually order — and can you read the orders themselves instead of the trade-press summary of them?
+When FERC moved to fix how large loads connect to the grid, what did it actually order?
+And can you read the orders themselves, not the trade-press summary?

 A Look Inside